You Are Here.

 Okay Fences Make Okay Neighbors

-I mitigated part of the problem by installing three ground-rated, pressure-treated 4"x4" posts on my side of the fence.
-When you look toward these from a normal viewing position, the lamps somewhat obscure the $2 'landscaping timbers' that weren't buried deep enough to resist a high wind or to look right from my side.
-Click for bigger photo.
-They're not actually fastened to the fence, but they're solid, and they brace it from blowing over in high winds (which always come from that direction around here).
 I also installed some solar lanterns to obscure the top of the "landscaping timbers" that my neighbor used as posts, and which look a little weird from my side.
 At the time, though, I only had time to install three of these, which left part of the fence a bit wobbly.
 So part of 2010's reconstruction included installing more fence posts.
-The upside to this, I suppose, is that if his fence falls apart, I already have an excellent start on a decent privacy fence of my own.
+The upside to this, I suppose, is that if his fence fell apart, I would already have an excellent start on a decent privacy fence of my own.
 This brings me to the "idiot tool."

 The Idiot Tool